Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Robust Point Registration

 \subsection{Auxiliary Task II: Normal Estimation}

-Normal estimation is an essential step in many research areas of point cloud \cite{liu2019relation}, e.g., rendering and surface reconstruction.
-Unlike pursuing the estimation precision, we aim to improve the rotation awareness of DVDs by the normal estimation task.
-Especially, we use a light-weight MLP $\ell$ to generate the estimated normals with the concatenated coordinates $p_{i}$ and global features $\psi(P)$.
+Normal estimation is an essential step in many research areas of point cloud \cite{liu2019relation}, \emph{e.g.}, rendering, and surface reconstruction.
+Unlike pursuing estimation precision, we aim to improve the rotation awareness of global and local descriptors by the normal estimation task.
+We use a lightweight MLP $\ell$ to generate the estimated normals with the concatenated coordinates $p_{i}$ and global features $\psi(P)$.
 The estimation error is measured by the cosine loss function as